 In the north of Madagascar, there have been incidents which have targeted foreigners.
 In Nosy Be and Antsohihy, for example, robberies occurring in broad daylight have occurred on beaches.
 On the private island of Tsarabanjana, incidents involving tourists have been reported recently in crowded areas and at night.

 Because of violent incidents in the area of north of Fort Dauphin, as well as along the west coast between Belo sur Tsiribihina and Toliara, as well as around the township of Betroka, there are armed forces involved in the area.
 It’s not recommended that tourists travel through this region independently.

 In the “Southern Triangle” region the roads are not in a very good condition and travelling at night is not advised.
 Attacks and violence has been reported in the southern and northern parts of Toliara, so it’s best to steer clear.

-Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Do you need Travel Insurance for your Madagascar trip?
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Madagascar, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.